Cjkjvfnby/presentation-dist/slides/03_1_pip_install.rst

 ***************

 **pip** is the package installer for Python.
-You can use **pip** to install packages with dependencies from the Python Package Index and other indexes.
+You can use **pip** to install packages with dependencies from the Python Package Index and other places.

 - Python Package Index (PyPI)